stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 SPUD should not introduce additional start-up latency for overlying transports.

+## Reliability and Duplication

+As any information provided by SPUD is anyway opportunistic, we assume for know that SPUD does not have to provide reliability and any SPUD mechanism using SPUD information must handle duplication of information.
+However, this decision also depends on the signal type used by SPUD, as further discussed in {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}, and currently assumes that there are no SPUD information that would need to be split over multiple packets.

 # Open questions and discussion

 The preceding requirements reflect the present best understanding of the authors of the functional and technical requirements on an encapsulation-based protocol for common middlebox-endpoint cooperation for overlying transports.
 There remain a few large open questions and points for discussion, detailed in the subsections below.